The world famous 18km journey with 2800m of vertical descent through some of the most stunning glaciated alpine scenery rarely disappoints!

 This spectacular tour can be done in many different ways.
 Adding more peaks or changing tour route with other huts.
 Please contact us for more informations.

-Included in the price: Organisation, 7 days IFMGA mountain guiding, Private Transport Champex – Verbier on Day 2, 6 nights at huts with half board Not included in the price: Lunch & Drinks, Lift tickets, personal insurance*, personal equipment
+Included in the price: Organisation, 7 days IFMGA mountain guiding, Private Transport Champex – Verbier on Day 2, 6 nights at huts with half board, 6 pack lunches, tea for the tour Not included in the price: Drinks, Lift tickets, personal insurance*, personal equipment

 *We strongly recommend the purchase of a cancellation, accident, travel insurance.